haruehy/cancer-normal-evidence-triage/tables/README_repository_tables_status.md

 folder of CSVs and as a single consolidated `.xlsx` workbook for inclusion in the repository release.
 This dual packaging (per-table CSV folder plus a consolidated `.xlsx`) is
-intentional: the CSV folders preserve machine-readable per-file provenance, while the `.xlsx` workbooks are the single-file artifacts intended for repository archive.
+intentional: the CSV folders preserve machine-readable per-file provenance, while the `.xlsx` workbooks are the single-file artifacts intended for repository release.
 Some processed tables also appear under both
 `outputs/tables/` (the copies used for the manuscript checks in `validate_repository.py`) and here under `tables/Sxx` (the S-numbered supplementary deliverables); this duplication is deliberate so that the